Evert–Navratilova rivalry: 1985 French Open final

-In their 65th match, Evert and Navratilova played a three-set epic at the final of the 1985 French Open.
+In their 65th and perhaps greatest encounter, Evert and Navratilova played a three-set epic in the final of the 1985 French Open.
 It was a rematch of the previous year's final at the 1984 French Open, which Navratilova won in straight sets.
-With the win, Evert reclaimed the No.1 ranking from Navratilova.
+Evert won to reclaim the No. 1 ranking from Navratilova.
 Evert won the first set 6–3, before Navratilova rallied from down 2–4, 0–40 in the second set to force a third.
 In the deciding set, Evert let a 5–3 lead slip away, before eventually winning the third set 7–5.
-It is considered to be one of the greatest women's Grand Slam finals in history.
-Evert considers it her favorite win over Navratilova, as she was the underdog and Navratilova had recently strung together a great number of wins against Evert.
+It is considered to be one of the greatest major finals in history.
+Evert considers it her favorite win over Navratilova, as she was the underdog and Navratilova had recently strung together many wins over Evert.
 It is one of the two matches that tennis historian Steve Flink considers the most significant in their rivalry, alongside the 1981 Australian Open final.
 Frank Deford described the match as the "finest match of their long rivalry".